 runif – Values From a Uniform distribution

-To generate values from a uniform distribution, R provides the runif function.
+To generate values from a uniform distribution, R provides the runif in R function.
 It can accept three parameters:

 - Number of observations desired